 Philippines' Duterte has 'huge trust' in Russia vaccine, volunteers for trial

-In July, Duterte made a plea to his Chinese counterpart to make the Philippines a priority if it develops a vaccine, amid concern in developing countries about availability.
-He this month restored a strict lockdown in and around the capital Manila for an initial two weeks, heeding the plea of medical frontliners for a "timeout" amid a surge in infections during a period when restrictions were eased.
+In July, he made a plea to his Chinese counterpart to make the Philippines a priority if it develops a vaccine, amid concern in developing countries about availability.
+He has restored a strict lockdown in and around the capital Manila as medical frontliners sought a "timeout" to control surging infections.

-If the situation becomes a "runaway contagion", Duterte on Monday vowed to mobilise the military to enforce the lockdown.
-The lockdown has been among the world's toughest and Duterte's opponents and rights groups have voiced concern about his security-centred approach and the conduct of police.
-(Editing by Martin Petty)
+Speaking on Monday, when a record 6,958 new infections were reported, Duterte said he would deploy soldiers to enforce the lockdown if the situation becomes a "runaway contagion".
+The lockdown has been among the world's longest and toughest and Duterte's opponents and rights groups have voiced concern about his security-centered approach and the conduct of the police.

+Opposition Senator Risa Hontiveros on Tuesday said a comprehensive health-centered strategy should be adopted urgently, otherwise "our health infrastructure could collapse".

 - READ MORE ON: